SarangaSiriwardhana9/IdeaVault-MERN_Full_Stack_Notes_APP/README.md

 ## Deployment

-- The application is deployed on Render and can be accessed at Idea Vault.
+- The application is deployed on Render and can be accessed at Idea Vault: https://ideavault-c1lj.onrender.com

 ## Future Updates